IshanMahesh/FreeSpace_Traversal_segmentation/README.md

   |                                                                        |
 Floor______________________________________________________________________|____________________________________________
 ```
 ### Extracting Depth images, RGB images and point clouds from a ROS2 topic in a synchronized manner.

-To obtain information in a synchronized manner (for the ORFD project, this is mandatory), the data_synchronizer node should be executed:
+**To obtain information in a synchronized manner (for the ORFD project, this is mandatory), the data_synchronizer node should be executed:**

     ros2 run free_space_segmentation sync_node

 The root path where the information is stored is:

-- '/home/data/synchronized_dataset/datasets/ORFD/testing/sequence/****'
+- /home/data/synchronized_dataset/datasets/ORFD/testing/sequence/****

 The folders created to store the information are: